Home page Bellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Journeys Ergonomics The rest Site map

 Dimensional variation

-The geographic plots are grouped in size bands, and don't show how the individual dimensions relate to each other.
-The plots below show the actual measurements, plotted against each other in pairs, to illustrate the variation in shape as well as size.
-In each case, the dimensions of a standard modern brick are shown as a grey line representing the standard dimensions and tolerances.
+The geographic plots are grouped in size bands and don't show how the individual dimensions relate to each other.
+The plots below show the actual measurements plotted against each other in pairs, so as to illustrate the variation in shape as well as size.
+In each graph, the dimensions of a standard modern brick are shown as a grey line representing the standard dimensions and tolerances.

 Width v length

-Comparison of shinersThe bricks I measured had widths ranging from 90126mm, and lengths ranging from 175270mm, ie much bigger and smaller than a standard modern brick (102.5 x 225mm).
+Comparison of shinersThe bricks I measured had widths ranging from 90 to 126mm, and lengths ranging from 175 to 270mm, ie much bigger and smaller than a standard modern brick, which is 102.5 to 225mm.

 The two examples from my collection shown here measure 108x230mm and 80x200mm respectively.